-Zephyr Valves are implanted using a bronchoscope, using either general anesthesia or conscious sedation.
-The procedure time is typically 30-60 minutes.
-Multiple valves (typically 3 to 5 valves) of varying sizes may be placed in segmental airways to completely occlude the entire lobe with the goal of target lobe volume reduction (TLVR).
+Zephyr Valves are implanted using a bronchoscope. using either general anesthesia or conscious sedation.
+The procedure time is typically about one hour.
+Multiple valves (typically 3 to 5 valves) of varying sizes may be placed in segmental airways to completely ventilation